-Inspect your completed ElectroBraidTM fence to be sure it is solid, the BraidTM is taut, the electrical system is properly grounded, and producing at least 5,000 volts.
+Hiring an Installer does not assure proper installation and the only assurance is the owner educating themselves so they can determine the final job personally.
+Please inspect your completed ElectroBraidTM fence to be sure it has been installed as recommended in our Installation Manual, that it is solid, the BraidTM is taut, the electrical system is properly grounded, and producing at least 5000 volts.